NIEM/NIEM-Annual-Meetings/README.md

 # 2018-meeting

-Repo for the 2018 Fall NIEM Face to Face Meeting
+Repository for a website for the NIEM Fall 2018 Joint NTAC-NBAC Face-to-Face Meeting

+This website is hosted at <https://niem.github.io/2018-fall>.